intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

        * the fill/outline colors can be :const:`sf.Color.TRANSPARENT`
        * the outline thickness can be zero

    .. py:method:: Shape()

+      Shape is abstract, it would raise an error :exc:`NotImplementedError`

    .. py:attribute:: texture

       Change or get the source texture of the shape.